k-ivan/glory-modal/README.md

   selector or element

-`stickySelectors` (array of strings) array with selectors (fixed elements will also be margin-right, the fixed element must have width auto for the indent to work)
+`stickySelectors` (array of strings) array with selectors (fixed elements will also be margin-right)

 `animation` (bool)
   modal animation